kamilprz/blog/_posts/2025-04-12-Artificial-Intelligence-and-its-Consequences.md

 - 2016 - AlphaGo beat Lee Sedol at Go.
 - 2017 - Facebook's chatbots developed their own language in communication between each other.

-This brings us to the modern day, where AI is once again at the top of everyone's minds, and many believe that we are in the middle of an AI Spring - but what exactly happened between 2017 and 2025?
+It is now 2025 and AI has once again taken centre stage.
+Many believe that we are in the middle of an AI Spring - but what exactly happened between 2017 and 2025?

 ### The Transformer Goes Boom